 Valentine’s Day isn’t all about flowers and chocolate.
 Lingerie rates right up there with popular purchases on the day devoted to love.

 Aerie is a lingerie brand owned by popular parent company American Eagle.
-To sell their lingerie to young women, they take the opposite approach from the Victoria Secret model.
-Aerie has for years eschewed photo shopping and has made it a point to show women that have different body types other than the typical body-perfect models.
+To sell their lingerie to young women, they take the opposite approach from the Victoria's Secret model.
+Aerie has for years eschewed photoshopping and has made it a point to show women that have different body types other than the typical body-perfect models.

-Naja is a relatively young lingerie business that hangs its hat on the manufacture and sale of not just any intimate wear, but those that are inclusive, ethical and eco-conscious.
-As part of their effort to empower women and go beyond the usual hyper sexualized selling of lingerie, the 2016 campaign, Nude for All, was based on the premise that their isn’t a single color “nude.
+Naja is a relatively young lingerie business that hangs its hat on the manufacture and sale of not just any intimate wear, but those that are inclusive, ethical, and eco-conscious.
+As part of their effort to empower women and go beyond the usual hyper-sexualized selling of lingerie, the 2016 campaign, Nude for All, was based on the premise that there isn’t a single color “nude.
 The line includes seven different versions of nude, to represent most skin tones.

 They also aim to inspire the wearer with details such as inspirational quotes in the packaging and fun prints hidden on the inside of the products.
 In addition to sending positive messages to women, their mission includes employing many single mothers or female heads of households.

 Following the real bodies playbook of the companies above, Adore Me has also featured a curvy model, Sophie Tweed-Simmons.
 But that’s not the company’s marketing thrust.
 They’re popular with young digital-savvy customers because of their subscription-only membership service, reachable via a convenient app.
 It’s working, according to the company, 70% of the brand’s traffic originates from its mobile app.